 The Working Group has developed recommendations in relation to risk management practices, disclosure, and supervisory approaches.
 The individual recommendations are included in the main text of the report at the end of the relevant sub-section and thus their ordering largely reflects the order in which the relevant topics are discussed in the main text of the report.
 Some of the recommendations have several parts, consistent with the nature of the issue being discussed.
-There are a few issues that cut across several of the recommendations is relevant to recommendations concerning risk management practices as well as disclosure practices.
+There are a few issues that cut across several of the recommendations.
+In particular, the role of external ratings as applied to CDO transactions is relevant to recommendations concerning risk management practices as well as disclosure practices.